Scalable Control Variates for Monte Carlo Methods via Stochastic Optimization: Introduction

 \section{Introduction}

 This paper focuses on the approximation of the integral of an arbitrary function $f:\mathbb{R}^d \rightarrow \mathbb{R}$ with respect to a distribution $\Pi$, denoted $\Pi[f] := \int f \mathrm{d}\Pi$.
 It will be assumed that $\Pi$ admits a smooth and everywhere positive Lebesgue density $\pi$ such that the gradient of $\log \pi$ can be pointwise evaluated.
-This situation is typical in Bayesian statistics, where $\Pi$ represents a posterior distribution and, to circumvent this intractability, Markov chain Monte Carlo (MCMC) methods are used.
-Nevertheless, the ergodic average of MCMC output converges at a slow rate proportional to $n^{-1/2}$ and, for finite chain length $n$, there can be considerable stochasticity associated with the MCMC output.
+This situation is typical in Bayesian statistics, where $\Pi$ represents a posterior distribution and, to circumvent this intractability, \gls{MCMC} methods are used.
+Nevertheless, the ergodic average of \gls{MCMC} output converges at a slow rate proportional to $n^{-1/2}$ and, for finite chain length $n$, there can be considerable stochasticity associated with the \gls{MCMC} output.

-Control variates are a variance reduction technique for Monte Carlo methods, including MCMC.
+A \gls{CV} is a variance reduction technique for \gls{MC} methods, including \gls{MCMC}.
 Given a test function $f$, the general approach is to identify another function, $g$, such that the variance of the estimator with $f$ replaced by $f - g$ is smaller than that of the original estimator, and such that $\Pi[g] = 0$, so the value of the integral is unchanged.
-Such a $g$ is called a \emph{control variate} (CV).
-CVs are widely-used in statistics and machine learning, including for the simulation of Markov processes \citep{Henderson2002,Newton1994}, stochastic optimization \citep{Wang2013}, stochastic gradient MCMC \citep{Baker2018}, reinforcement learning \citep{Grathwohl2017,Greensmith2004,Liu2018}, variational inference \citep{Paisley2012,Ranganath2016,Ranganath2014} and Bayesian evidence evaluation \citep{Oates2017,Oates2016thermo}.
+Such a $g$ is called a \gls{CV}. \gls{CV}s are widely-used in statistics and machine learning, including for the simulation of Markov processes \citep{Newton1994,Henderson2002}, stochastic optimization \citep{Wang2013}, stochastic gradient MCMC \citep{Baker2018}, reinforcement learning \citep{Greensmith2004,Grathwohl2017,Liu2018}, variational inference \citep{Paisley2012,Ranganath2014,Ranganath2016} and Bayesian evidence evaluation \citep{Oates2016thermo}.